EnigmaBridge/certbot-external-auth/README.md

 Currently it produces one-line JSON with challenge to process by the script on the stdout.
-After the challenge is processed, external process is supposed to send a new line to continue with the process.
+After the challenge is processed, external process is supposed to send a new line `\n` character to the stdin to continue with the process.

+Reporter was substituted to produce JSON logs so stdout is JSON only.

 ## Example

+In the examples below I did not solve the challenges so the reporter prints out an error.
+The error is indicated also by returning non-zero return code.

 Run the certbot with the following command: